Ensuring you’re moving your body for at least 30 minutes a day is one of the foundations of living a healthy life.

 However, when it comes to exercising for weight loss some people might notice that although they’re slaving away at the gym, or with whatever their workout of choice, their bodies aren’t reflecting the hard work.

-Don’t worry, two of our Equalution dietitians, Georgia and Jayden, are here to unpack the likely reasons why that’s happening.
+We are here to help you unpack the likely reasons why that’s happening.

 You could be consuming more calories than you realise